dstonaiev/alien_invade/README.md

 go run cmd/main.go [flags]

 Flags used in application run:
--A - number of generated aliens, optional, default 2 -M - path to map file, default data/map.txt
+  A - number of generated aliens, optional, default 2 M - path to map file, default data/map.txt
--S - true - print city map with aliens after each step, false - at the end only -L - path to log folder
+  S - true - print city map with aliens after each step, false - at the end only L - path to log folder

 # Q & A
 1) May I assume city path bidirectional, i.e. if city A contains path to B, so city B definitely contains path to A?